 - The stiffness of the jaw muscles can make it difficult to open your mouth for a few days after surgery.
 Stiffness is normal and should resolve itself over time.

 Everyone’s recovery time is different, but taking the necessary steps to ensure proper recovery will get you back on your feet in no time.
-Finding a reputable oral surgeon to perform surgery is another critical step to ensuring your safety.
+Finding a reputable oral surgeon to perform surgery is another critical step in ensuring your safety.
 At Union City Oral Surgery, we strive to provide our patients with the best care using the latest surgical procedures.
 Owner Nancy Herbst has 25 years of experience in oral surgery and was named a Jersey Choice Top Dentist for 2018.
 Call (201) 601-9262 to learn more about our facility or schedule an appointment today.